A Few Moments with Ringo Today « American Songwriter

-He announced his birthday plans for what will be his 80th birthday celebration on July 7th to be online due to the lockdown
+He announced his birthday plans for what will be his 80th birthday celebration on July 7th, which will be live online due to the lockdown

 Just moments ago, Ringo Starr held an online press conference to announce his change of plans for his annual birthday celebration on Tuesday, July 7.